 In Genoa Retirement Village, 0% of Patients had UTIs

 This statistic gauges the percentage of long-term residents who experienced a UTI.
 UTI's may be an indicator of a nursing home with worse hygiene protocols.
 Nevertheless, this statistic may also be misleading for some nursing homes due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This is the percent of residents who were prescribed antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to ensure these medications are being used only where medically required.
-In some cases, increased usage of these drugs may indicate that a facility is using these drugs to subdue residents.
+This statistic indicates the percentage of long-term residents receiving antipsychotic medications.
+While antipsychotic medications serve an important medical purpose, it is important to make sure these medications are being used only where medically required.
+In limited cases, excessive reliance on these medications may suggest a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Genoa Retirement Village, 25.68% of Patients use Anti-Anxiety Medication